Anahkiasen/underscore-php/README.md

 It's a full-on PHP manipulation toolbet sugar-coated by an elegant syntax directly inspired by the [Laravel framework][].
 Out through the window went the infamous `__()`, replaced by methods and class names that are meant to be read like sentences _à la_ Rails : `Arrays::from($article)->sortBy('author')->toJSON()`.

-It features a good hundred of methods for all kinds of types : strings, objects, arrays, integers, and provides a parsing class that help switching from one type to the other mid-course.
+It features a good hundred of methods for all kinds of types : strings, objects, arrays, functions, integers, etc., and provides a parsing class that help switching from one type to the other mid-course.
 Oh also it's growing all the time.
 The cherry on top ?
-It wraps nicely around native PHP functions meaning `String::replace` is actually a dynamic call to `str_replace` but with the benefit of allowed chaining and a **finally** consistant argument order (all functions in _Underscore_ put the subject as the first argument).
+It wraps nicely around native PHP functions meaning `String::replace` is actually a dynamic call to `str_replace` but with the benefit of allowed chaining and a **finally** consistant argument order (**all** functions in _Underscore_ put the subject as the first argument, NO MATTER WHAT).

 It works both as a stand-alone via *Composer* or as a bundle for the Laravel framework.
 So you know, you don't really have any excuse.

-### Install Underscore
+## Install Underscore

 To install Underscore.php you can either add it via Composer :